 And words.
 I’m big on words.

-I am a Jill-of-all-trades: I work as a freelance writer in content writing for businesses and their products, but also health, dance, fitness, and inspirational writing.
+I am a Jill-of-all-trades: I work as a script analyst and a freelance writer in content writing for businesses and their products, but also health, dance, fitness, and inspirational writing.
 I also teach English as a second language.
-I’ve worked extensively in the non-profit sector.

 For five years, I was the Assistant Artistic Director of the phenomenal Story Week Festival of Writers, before I moved to California.
 I also did a glorious writer’s residency at the Virginia Center for the Creative Arts.
 I’ve written boatloads of articles about both Chicago and San Francisco nightlife, all for metromix.com, the former Chicago Tribune website featuring nightlight and entertainment.
 You can read more about my other writing on my Writing Samples page.